Collegiate-Edu-Nation/nix-ftc/README.md

   - A functioning emulator _(not included by default, but can be helpful)_

 - Rather than forking the [FTC SDK], this project clones it in the `shellHook` to minimize maintenance since FTC generally releases multiple versions each season w/o bumping external dependencies

+- In the spirit of minimizing maintenance, the template is intended to be pulled sans lockfile by end users.
+As this breaks reproducibility, however, this prevents directly building the template's devShell in CI.
+To circumvent this, the devShell is composed in a highly modular manner, which enables building it in the parent flake as well (which includes a lockfile), allowing for CI builds w/o necessitating several updates per season

 - Gradlew complains about read-only file systems if the expected versions of tooling are missing from `$PATH` (expected Nix behavior), so necessary versions are specified